- Apache ActiveMQ - Home

 }

 Subscriber class creates a connection, starts the session, creates a consumer and then receives message from topic if there is any.
-If topic contains quit as message then application terminates else it will keep polling queue for messages.
+If topic contains "Quit" as message then application terminates else it will keep polling queue for messages.

 We'll run this application multiple times to create multiple subscribers in ActiveMQ - Test Application chapter.

-Apache ActiveMQ - Test Application Topic
+Apache ActiveMQ - Test Topic Based Application

 Start ActiveMQ Server